kubescape/kubescape.io/docs/docs/operator/runtime-threat-detection.md

 The CRD supports Kubernetes selectors to bind the rules to specific workloads.

 ## BETA features
 Some features are still in beta and are not enabled by default.
-To enable them, you need to set the helm values accordingly.
+To enable them, you need to set the Helm values accordingly.

 ### Malware detection
 We are working on integrating a malware detection engine into the runtime threat detection & response feature.
 This engine will be able to detect known malware in real-time by scanning the files and processes accessed by the application.